Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City of Killeen requires all underground lawn sprinkler / irrigation systems to have either a pressure vacuum breaker (PVB) or a reduced pressure zone assembly (RPZ) on all new installations.
 If there is an old double check in place, it is acceptable as long as it passes the test, once if fails or needs repair, it must be replaced with a PVB-where applicable or an RPZ.
 City code prohibits any type of cross connection which could endanger the water system.

 A Certified Backflow Assembly Tester is someone who has completed a state-approved, 40-hour training course in backflow prevention assembly testing and has passed a proficiency test to prove his/her knowledge.
 Many plumbing, fire sprinkler, and lawn irrigation companies, as well as backflow prevention testing companies, are listed in local telephone directories and provide testing services in the Killeen area.
-As a convenience, the City of Killeen maintains a partial list of companies offering the services of Certified Backflow Assembly Testers.
+Water Customers can contact Backflow Solutions, Inc (BSI) for a list of companies offering the services of Certified Backflow Assembly Testers at:

 Backflow prevention assembly testing is done by private companies who set their own rates.
 Testing costs vary, so getting quotes from several companies is recommended.